How to choose a puppy from a litter

 Check the appearance of pups and mum

-Once you’re with the pups, check them if you can for:
+Once you’re with the pups themselves, check them (if you can) for:

 • clear eyes with no redness or discharge